Tom Zbikowski: Coaching career

-Boxing
+Boxing career

 Zbikowski has sporadically pursued a career as a professional boxer since 2006, mostly in the cruiserweight division.
 He has won all 8 of his official bouts, 5 by knockout, all against little-known opponents.

 On June 10, 2006, while still in college, Zbikowski made his professional boxing debut at Madison Square Garden in New York City, beating his opponent, Robert Bell of Akron, Ohio, by TKO within 49.0 seconds of the first round.
 The fight was compliant with NCAA guidelines.
 Bell, who is an Ohio State fan, wore an Ohio State football jersey into the ring.

-Zbikowski boxed a three-round exhibition fight against Ryan St. Germain on March 2, 2007 at the Century Center in South Bend, Indiana.
+Zbikowski boxed a three-round exhibition fight against Ryan St. Germain on March 2, 2007, at the Century Center in South Bend, Indiana.
 After the 2008 NFL season he decided to put his boxing career on hold to focus on football.

-On March 12, 2011, Zbikowski returned to the ring for the first time since 2007, taking on 1-2 35-year-old Richard Bryant in Las Vegas, amidst ongoing NFL labor contract discord.
+On March 12, 2011, Zbikowski returned to the ring for the first time since 2007, taking on 1–2 35-year-old Richard Bryant in Las Vegas, amidst ongoing NFL labor contract discord.
 Zbikowski won by TKO after 1 minute 45 seconds in the first round of the scheduled four-round fight.

-After that, he trained under the instruction of his new trainer Emanuel Steward, an inductee both of the International Boxing Hall of Fame and the World Boxing Hall of Fame, and won via a unanimous decision at the Boardwalk Hall in Atlantic City, New Jersey on March 26, 2011 to extend his winning streak to three in a row.
+After that, he trained under the instruction of his new trainer Emanuel Steward, an inductee both of the International Boxing Hall of Fame and the World Boxing Hall of Fame, and won via a unanimous decision at the Boardwalk Hall in Atlantic City, New Jersey on March 26, 2011, to extend his winning streak to three in a row.

-He extended his win streak to 4-0 in a first-round knock out against Blake Warner at the Winstar Casino in Thackerville, Okla. on April 23, 2011.
+He extended his win streak to 4–0 in a first-round knock out against Blake Warner at the Winstar Casino in Thackerville, Okla. on April 23, 2011.
 After testing positive for a substance in marijuana, he was suspended.
 After taking a second test, his suspension was lifted.
 Bob Arum said, "I think that the commission did the right thing by lifting the suspension...
 The tests that were taken were very unreliable.
 Now Tommy has taken a proper test, and as a result, you know that he's clean.
 So they did the right thing."

 Zbikowski returned to the ring again in 2016 and won all three of his fights that year.
-His last fight was on October 17, 2017, when he defeated a boxer named Martez Williamson who was ranked 639th in the world at the time, and whose won-lost record was 3-20 after the bout.
+His last fight was on October 17, 2017, when he defeated a boxer named Martez Williamson who was ranked 639th in the world at the time, and whose won-lost record was 3–20 after the bout.